-- o Are friends or family expressing concerns? - o Are they isolating themselves from their friends? - Are they commenting more on their own body and appearance?
+- Are friends or family expressing concerns? - o Are they avoiding break time with peers? - Are they isolating themselves from their friends? - Do you think they have lost or gained weight? - o Do you think they are they exercising too much?